 What is your background in education?

-I’ve been working for Truro and Penwith College for six years as part of the senior management team as Director of Curriculum.
+I worked for Truro and Penwith College for seven years as part of the senior management team as Director of Curriculum.
 Prior to that, I worked in range of post-16 institutions, including sixth forms in Leeds and Eastbourne as well as a further education College in Hastings.

 What inspired you to pursue a career in education?